By Carmen Stinson on Oct 19, 2018

-Usually, bleisure travels handle by travel management companies that take care of every detail.
-They offer packages for the business part, and explain and layout the leisure side of the business to the employee to avoid any unnecessary expenses and setbacks.
+Usually, bleisure trips are handled by travel management companies.
+They offer packages for the business part, and explain and layout the leisure side of the trip to the employee to avoid any unnecessary expenses and setbacks.

 The more your employees know about bleisure travel policy, the better.
 So Human Resources must do their best in communicating the needs and expectations of the company.
-This creates a positive experience towards the company policy and will make said policy much easier to reproduce in a very articulate way.
+This creates a positive experience towards the company policy and will make said policy much easier to implement.

-Learn more how to choose the right Corporate Travel Agency here.
+Learn more about how to choose the right Corporate Travel Agency here.